 Do you want to learn more about the ketogenic diet?
-Register now to join best-selling author Maria Emmerich, the foremost authority on the keto diet and a wellness expert in nutrition and exercise physiology, for our newest 8-week clean online course Clean Keto for Weight Loss: The Ultimate Guide to a High-Fat Diet.
+Register now to join best-selling author Maria Emmerich, the foremost authority on the keto diet and a wellness expert in nutrition and exercise physiology, for our 8-week clean online course Clean Keto for Weight Loss: The Ultimate Guide to a High-Fat Diet.

 5 Clean Keto Recipes

 The ketogenic diet, or keto diet, may sound like the newest fad diet on the block — so you might be surprised to learn that it’s not actually a new idea at all.
 Used to help children with epilepsy for nearly a century and more recently leveraged to help with weight loss, the keto diet is gaining momentum.

 A low-carb, high-fat regimen, the keto diet limits carbohydrates to as low as 20 grams per day or even less, depending on your goals.
 Meats, fish, eggs, most vegetables, nuts and seeds are all on the menu on a keto diet, but high-carbohydrate foods like grains and white potatoes are off-limits.

 There’s a reason behind the stringency of the keto plan: Typically, the body uses glucose from carbohydrates for energy, however, when carbohydrate intake is reduced drastically, the body switches to breaking down fat.
 In turn, the body produces more water-soluble compounds known as ketone bodies, or ketones, as by-products of this fat metabolism, which are then themselves used as fuel (a process known as ketosis).